 - You need to be REALLY careful so as not to splash the salt water in your eyes when you are swimming, otherwise it will really sting and you will probably have to swim the rest of the way with your eyes closed.
 Make small circular movements with your arms, keep your arms under the water and do NOT splash.
 There is no rush.
 The water is calm so there won’t be any big waves splashing into your face.

 Floating on your back is easiest

-- Floating on your back with your legs a little bent is the easiest (and least tiring way) to get there, but it may take a little bit longer to get there.
+- Floating on your back with your legs a little bent is the easiest (and least tiring way) to get there, but it may take a little bit longer to get there (plus your hair will get wet and feel really oily).
 Just lie there and move your arms in circular motions.
 Swimming upright will get you there a little quicker but is harder.
 Stay upright, keep your legs straight and move your legs forwards and back like you are walking (but with straight legs) whilst doing a breast stroke movement with the arms.
 Some people find swimming upright difficult and that moving their legs hurt their back but I found it ok.
 You use up a lot of energy swimming upright and are more at risk of flipping onto your stomach and getting your face wet.
 This is why many people prefer to just lie there and float, even if it does take a little bit longer.

 - If you want to get there by floating on your back, at the shore first wade through the water a little and then gently sit back, like you are sitting on a chair.

 - DO NOT drink the water from the Dead Sea.
 Even one small sip can do a lot of damage to your nervous system and brain.

 - Don’t stay in the water too long (more than 20 minutes each time – the swim should take a little less than this) as it is actually bad for your body – it will begin to get dehydrated, lose vital nutrients and your electrolytes become imbalanced.